edgedock/dcmartin/README.md

 ### Credentials

-Credentials are required to participate; request access on the IBM Applied Sciences [Slack][edge-slack] by providing an IBM Cloud Platform API key, which can be [created][https://console.bluemix.net/iam/#/apikeys] using your IBMid.
+Credentials are required to participate; request access on the IBM Applied Sciences [Slack][edge-slack] by providing an IBM Cloud Platform API key, which can be [created][ibm-apikeys] using your IBMid.

 An API key will be provided for an IBM sponsored Kafka service during the alpha phase.
+The same API key is used for both the CPU and SDR addon-patterns.

 ### Home Assistant